 Adopting different points of view and using methodologies of analysis that embody different human experiences, many scholars have concluded that a single, definitive definition of religion is neither possible nor advisable.
-Since it is a social construct that reflects diversity of perceptions and thoughts, it is up to any person to decide what it means and for others to try to understand these definitions in their corresponding contexts.
-And yet a work-in-progress definition of religion is possible, necessary, and desirable, at least to name the subject matter and start a conversation that would elicit a wide range of qualifications, exceptions to the rule, and even critiques.
-After all, all of us know what a religion looks like when we see one although we might not find the right words to summarize what it means.
+Since it is a social construct that reflects diversity of perceptions and thoughts, it is up to any person or group to decide what it means and for others to try to understand these definitions in their corresponding contexts.
+And yet a work-in-progress definition of religion is still possible, necessary, and desirable, at least to name the subject matter and start a conversation that would elicit a wide range of qualifications, exceptions to the rule, and even critiques.
+After all, all of us know what a religion looks like when we see one although we might not find the right words to summarize what it fully means.

 Recognizing that there is no such a thing as value-free, absolute definition and that, at the same time, religion is something that average people primarily experience or live and hardly ever stop to formally define it, much less to take into account the ideas of others to see where they all coincide, how could we, then, define religion?

-Called by different names and understood in a variety of ways, this Higher Reality (in its personal and impersonal versions) is portrayed as transcendent, holy, and sacred, a mystery that cannot be fully grasped but whose glimpses, as a form of revelation, can still be experienced in this life in preparation for another life somewhere in the universe after our physical death.
+Called by different names and understood in a variety of ways, this Higher Reality (in its personal and impersonal versions) is portrayed as transcendent, holy, and sacred, a mystery that cannot be fully grasped but whose glimpses, as a form of revelation wired up in every human, can still be experienced in this life in preparation for another life somewhere in the universe after our physical death.
 Ideally, the goal of this finite effort is, through the eyes of faith, to develop a meaningful, immanent relationship with that God through symbolic acts, primarily in the context of worship, and/or through good deeds.
 Explained in a different way, one could say that religion refers to a socially-constructed attempt to connect with God, either to go back to mend what had been broken or to create a relational bond that is both redemptive and transformative.
 Although it may be seen as a system or networks of complex, changing relationships, metaphorically speaking, religion may also be seen as an earthly path to heaven or a journey back home.